 Seniors will be issued specialty tags that will direct them to the parking lot that they may park in.
 All other students with parking tags will park on a first come first

-serve basis in the lot behind the middle school and the West Stadium Parking Lot.
+serve basis in the lot behind the middle school and then the West Stadium Parking Lot.
 No cars should be parked in the North Stadium Parking Lot.
 All students parking east of the High

 School will need to walk behind the M.S. then between the Construction Fence